 Heavy Lies The Crown, The Wretched Tide and Pale Tortured Blue are all cut from one stone.
 A Pale Tortured Blue stone, indeed.
 All flows into one another and makes you drown in a sea of depression.
 Wanting to invite the cold hand of death reaching for your warm, pumping heart.
 A Black Sabbath-ish delivery of tracks that will stick to you like acid glue.
-Okay, minus Ozzy’s whine, Heike taking over.
-More pleasant anyway, sorry Ozzy.
 You will actually find a weird Sabbath/Insomnium style mix, taking on a disturbing momentum of sorts.
 I like it.

 To round this all up, the cover art never ceases to amaze.
 This is really a visual of Doom, as far as this is possible.
 The lyrics – whilst having a tendency to go into cheesy overdrive some – talk well towards the Gothic/Doom path down into the dark abyss of sorrows.
-Still in the upper realms of quality, though.
+But by and large well done and recommendable.